Bromley Mansion, First floor, Bedroom

 "You'll be interested in this.
 Edward Dalton has been apprehended," The tone was uncharacteristically smug and unconsciously, Frankie ground his teeth together.
 He stood and began to pace the room just as the person above his head.
 The tension inside him was reaching its snapping point.
 Although he surely should be relieved, he was well aware that the man had no finished yet.
 He swallowed, working on keeping his stoic demeanour intact.

 "Your suspicion about that woman proved correct.
 She was captured along with Mr. Dalton and another human.
 They seem to have formed an alliance.
 I recommend you get down here.
 The situation has changed"

 "I'm currently indispensable, Sir.
 Abandoning my post would require Mr. Bromley's permission.
-This mission is of personal significance to him."
+This is a personal mission."

 "Understood.
 Well, report back once you are relieved.
 We will deal with him"

 The line went dead before Frankie could throw in another word.
 He was nearly shaking with repressed anger.
 Frustration and despair were meshing into one and he sank onto the sofa, head in his hands.
 He didn't know what to do.

 They were going to kill Edward.
 He'd gone behind their backs and helped the humans.
 One of the few existing laws in their world and he'd broken it.
 There was no way around it.
 This wasn't what Frankie had turned him for.
 Not for treachery.
 He'd wanted to save the only family he had left.

 He knew it would cost him a lot but he was done sitting around waiting.
 It was killing him.
 Dropping his phone back into his pocket, he marched upstairs, threw the bedroom door open and entered.
 Alison had just looked up from her book when he ripped it from her hands and pulled her cuffs towards him.